Associate Professor Cherry Koh

 Dr David Yeo is an upper gastrointestinal surgeon based in Sydney, NSW.
 As well as upper gastrointestinal surgery Dr Yeo specialises in hepatobiliary surgery, transplant and bariatric surgery.
 He has a broad special interest and expertise in benign and malignant conditions including liver tumours, stomach, biliary/gallbladder and pancreatic tumours.
 He also offers a full range of surgical treatments including laparoscopic (keyhole) surgery for gallstones, hernias, and bariatric/obesity surgery as well as endoscopy and endoscopic retrograde cholangiopancreatography (ERCP).

-Academically, David completed a Master of Surgery in 2008 focusing on the impact of PET/CT imaging on the treatment of colorectal cancer liver metastases.
+Academically, Dr Yeo completed a Master of Surgery in 2008 focusing on the impact of PET/CT imaging on the treatment of colorectal cancer liver metastases.
 He is the Education Lead in Upper Gastrointestinal Surgery within the Institute of Academic Surgery at RPA Hospital.

 Professor Ian Harris